 Why does it take so much time and money to bring a biosimilar to market?
-A biosimilar manufacturer begins only with a market-available version of the originator product plus any publicly
+A biosimilar manufacturer begins only with a market-available version of the originator product plus any publicly available information, and then must reverse engineer the biosimilar and its manufacturing process.

-The originator biologic is the product of a highly complex process where the number of steps exceed those of a chemical drug by thousands of steps.32 In addition, 250 tests - five times those used for a chemical drug - are required to validate potency, quality and purity.33
+The originator biologic is the product of a highly complex process where the number of steps exceed those of a chemical drug by thousands of steps.
+In addition, 250 tests - five times those used for a chemical drug - are required to validate potency, quality and purity.

-The process begins with identification of a human gene and the therapeutic potential of its translated protein, followed by the insertion of the requisite DNA into a cell line for protein production.33 Known as recombinant DNA technology, this quite literally involves the transfer of a gene from one organism into another.35
+The process begins with identification of a human gene and the therapeutic potential of its translated protein, followed by the insertion of the requisite DNA into a cell line for protein production.
+Known as recombinant DNA technology, this quite literally involves the transfer of a gene from one organism into another.

-The cell line, reproducing at high volume, utilizes the new. inserted DNA to manufacture and then secrete the desired protein for collection.36
+The cell line, reproducing at high volume, utilizes the new. inserted DNA to manufacture and then secrete the desired protein for collection.

-While in-solution, before purification, the protein's structure folds over itself, changing its threedimensional shape.37
+While in-solution, before purification, the protein's structure folds over itself, changing its threedimensional shape.

-Further, while in-solution, molecular modifications occur, including the attachment of sugars, as well as other changes.^{38,39}
+Further, while in-solution, molecular modifications occur, including the attachment of sugars, as well as other changes.